PS4 “Checking System Storage Status” Issues | Fixed by Experts

 When the check is complete, the PS4 will restart automatically

-This message appears usually the first time you use a PS4 hard drive replacement.
-It only appears once then you don’t see it again.
-If this is your case, there’s nothing to worry about here, and this article is not intended for you.
+This message appears usually the first time you replaced your PS4 stock hard drive with a new one.
+It’s basically a normal message that you don’t have to worry about and it only appears once then you don’t see it again.
+If this is your case, just wait for the checking process to complete and the message will disappear.

-On the other hand, there are some users have serious troubles with this message; such as:
+On the other hand, there are some users have serious troubles with this message and can’t skip that on-screen message.

-- That message appears then PS4 screen turns into black and nothing happens afterwards.
+- That message appears then PS4 screen turns into black with no signals and nothing happens afterwards.

-- The PS4 is stuck on that message and the progress bar never moves on.
+- The PS4 is stuck on the “Checking the system storage status” message and the progress bar never moves on, or it might move a little until 24% or 25% then freezes.

-- That message appears every time the PS4 is turned on, then it performs normally, and there seems no serious issue with the PS4 system.
+- That message appears every time the PS4 is turned on, then the PS4 system loads normally without any noticeable issue..

 Why Does PS4 Checks for System Storage Status?